Effective testing

 …if only some tests can run concurrently🔗

-Put top-level test suites, whose test's can run concurrently, in the predefined Concurrent compartment:
+Put top-level test suites, whose test's can run concurrently and don't need a TestScope, in the predefined Concurrent compartment:

 - For technical reasons, a compartment assignment must be done lazily.

-TestBalloon will now execute most tests sequentially (by default), and isolate them from those in the Concurrent compartment, which run concurrently.
+TestBalloon will now execute most tests sequentially (by default), and isolate them from those in the Concurrent compartment, where they run concurrently.

 A UI test with Jetpack Compose🔗

-TestBalloon does not bundle Compose dependencies, but it does provide a testWithJUnit4Rule() function.
-With that, you can create a custom DSL function:
+TestBalloon does not bundle Compose dependencies, but it does provide a JUnit4RulesContext to create test-level fixtures supporting JUnit 4 rules.

 }